pgrondek/zeus/README.md

 * Added option for voter to login via external authentication
 * Moved configuration to environment variables
 * Removed SMS notifications
+* Everyone in institution can see elections
+* Added emails for election operators

 The differences from Helios and Zeus are as follows: